 But the book does not end with judgment.
 After the seals, and trumpets, and bowls we see the defeat of the Beast, the fall of Babylon, and triumphant reign of Christ.
 Turn ahead to chapter 20, verse 11.

 “Then I saw a great white throne and him who was seated on it.
-Earth and sky fled from his presence, and there was no place for them.
-And I saw the dead, great and small, standing before the throne, and the book s were opened.”
+From his presence earth and sky fled away, and no place was found for them.
+And I saw the dead, great and small, standing before the throne, and books were opened.”

 Before this throne, Satan and the dead are judged.
 God is sovereign over history.